olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-and-skill-building/email.md

 Ahoy podcast guest!

-Whichever area of dev-life you picked for us to focus on there is one thing I believe is key.
+In the three areas of dev-life there is ONE thing I believe is key.

+A key kind of learning.

-I don't know about you, but I believe in learning.
-And I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
+I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
+The key to a more piraty dev-life is learning skill-building techniques.

 More specifically:

-## Personalized Skill-Building Techniques
+## Learning Personalized Skill-Building Techniques

 "What!
-Personalized skill-building techniques?" you may ask.
-Well let me ask you this follow-up question:
+Personalized skill-building techniques?"
+You may ask.
+Yes and let me ask you this follow up question:

-Could YOUR skill-building fit your personality type better?
+## Is there a way to see how YOUR skill-building could better fit your personality type?

-## What is Your personality Type?
+Yes maybe, with these two steps:

-One way to find out is if you take a personality type test and we compare your result with your skill-building techniques.
+1. You take a personality type test.
+2. We compare your personality type results with your skill-building techniques.

+The typefinder personality test is free and only takes a few minutes.
+And it's optional, more about that soon.
 [THE TYPEFINDER® PERSONALITY TEST](https://www.truity.com/test/type-finder-personality-test-new?ver=control)

+## The personality type test is optional, but

-Our audience will find our conversation THAT more useful if we do a comparison.
+Our audience will find our conversation THAT more useful if you take the test.
 At least that's what I've seen in past conversations.
-I've seen the test make a conversation more specific and thus we can dive deeper down.
+I've seen the test make the conversation more specific and thus we can dive deeper down.
 And maybe come up with some experiments to see if your skill-building COULD fit your personality type better.

+It is enough that the two of us know your personality type we don't need to tell the audience.
+And it is enough that the two of us know your personality type we don't need to tell the audience.
+You KNOWING your personality type makes the difference, not WHICH personality type you have.